wp-plugins/jquery-archive-list-widget/readme.txt

 = How can i add multiples instances? =

 Since 1.1 there's a trick to do it, just add a new Text widget only with  [jQuery Archive List] as content (without quotes) then when looking the site it will have a new copy of the widget.

-Due to the plugin architecture, there's no way to have a single configuration for each instance (but you can edit source code and register and copy  widget functions to implement this).
+= Can I have different instances with different configuration? ==

+Currently there's partial support for this, you can add parameters to the shortcode to make different behaviors.
+For example: [jQuery Archive List showcount=no showpost=no expandcurrent=no month_format="short" ] will create a instance without showing the post's count, no post under months, current year is not expanded and date's format is short.
+Support for the rest of option will come in future versions.

+= Why does it needs write permission on the plugin's folder? =

+It only needs for this plugin's folder, because it creates a separted JS file after configuration is saved, this improve performance on browsers by caching or minifying it (using other plugins)

 == Screenshots ==